Portsmouth City Council is the Data Controller for the use of personal data in this privacy notice

 How Government uses your data

-The workforce data that we lawfully share with the DfE through data collections:
+The workforce data that we lawfully share with the Department for Education (DfE) through data collections:

-- informs departmental policy on pay and the monitoring of the effectiveness and diversity of the school workforce
+- informs the Department for Education (DfE) policy on pay and the monitoring of the effectiveness and diversity of the school workforce

 - links to school funding and expenditure

 - supports ‘longer term’ research and monitoring of educational policy

 To find out more about the data collection requirements placed on us by the Department for Education including the data that we share with them, go to data collection census for schools.

 Sharing by the Department

 The Department for Education (DfE) may share information about schools workforce employees with third parties who promote the education or well-being of children or the effective deployment of schools workforce staff in England by:

 - conducting research or analysis